man-group/ArcticDB/docs/mkdocs/docs/technical/releasing.md

 2. Select the workflow off the source tag (e.g. `1.6.0`)
 2. Click `Run workflow`.

-This will create a branch off of `master` incrementing the version in `setup.cfg` but we ignore it for now.
+This will create a branch off of `master`, incrementing the version specified in code.

 The [build will now be running for the tag.](https://github.com/man-group/ArcticDB/actions/workflows/build.yml)